FiBiNet++: Reducing Model Size by Low Rank Feature Interaction Layer for CTR Prediction: Introduction

-However,we argue in this paper that FiBiNet has too much model parameters , which mainly come from the design shortcoming of bi-linear module and hinder its wider applications in many real life CTR scenes.
-Our works aims to redesign the model structure to greatly reduce model size while maintaining or even improving its performance.In this paper,we propose a novel FiBiNet++ model to address these challenges as shown in Figure 1.
-First, we reconstruct the model structure by removing the bi-linear module on SENet and linear part in FiBiNet,which directly reduces large amount of parameters.
-Second,we upgrade bi-linear function into bi-linear+ module by changing the hadamard product to inner product and bringing a compression MLP layer into it,which further reduces model size.Finally,we introduce feature normalization and the upgraded SENet+ module to enhance model performance.
-Extensive experiments are conducted on three public real-world datasets and experimental results show that FiBiNet++ provides orders of magnitude improvement in model size while improving the quality of the model compared with FiBiNet.
-We summarize our major contributions as below:
+In this paper, we propose a novel FiBiNet++ model to address these challenges as shown in Figure 1.
+First, we reconstruct the model structure by removing the bi-linear module on SENet and the linear part in FiBiNet, which directly reduces model parameters.
+More importantly, we upgrade the bi-linear function into the bi-linear+ module by changing the hadamard product to inner product and bringing a "Low Rank Layer" on feature interaction into it.
+In Section 3.2, we will demonstrate that the proposed "Low Rank Layer" is primarily responsible for high model compression ratio.
+Our inspiration for this approach stems from the LoRA\cite{lora}, which reveals that LLM models possess a low rank "intrinsic dimension," enabling them to learn effectively even after undergoing random projection into a smaller subspace.
+We put forth the hypothesis that feature interactions in CTR models similarly exhibit a low intrinsic rank during training and propose incorporating a "Low Rank Feature Interaction Layer" into bi-linear+ modules, which greatly reduces model parameters while keeps model's performance.
+Finally, we introduce feature normalization and the upgraded SENet+ module to further enhance model performance.

-\begin{enumerate} \item The proposed FiBiNet++ greatly reduces non-embedding model size of FiBiNet by 12x to 16x on three datasets and has comparable model size with DNN model which is the smallest one among deep CTR models. \item FiBiNet++ yields remarkable improvements compared to state-of-the-art models on three real-world datasets, including FiBiNet. \end{enumerate}
+We summarize our major contributions as below: (1) The proposed FiBiNet++ greatly reduces model size of FiBiNet by 12x to 16x on three datasets.
+(2) Compared with FiBiNet, our proposed FiBiNet++ model increases mode's training and reference efficiencies by +37.50\% to 81.03\% on three datasets.
+(3) FiBiNet++ yields remarkable improvements compared to state-of-the-art models.

-\section{PRELIMINARIES}
+\section{Preliminaries}